 Last month we were doing some work in Tennessee when we decided to drop into this home workshop to see what was cooking!
 This video contains a lot of great information for those new to the idea of using a phase converter.

 If you have a garage workshop you can probably imagine the possibilities of what you can use a phase converter to save you both time and money.
 For more information about what phase converter is best for your needs, click here.

-A few weeks ago some of the American Rotary team headed back to Indiana to visit Dusty Hicks at his machine shop, where we first met with him a couple of months earlier to get to know him and his work.
+A while back, some of the American Rotary team headed back to Indiana to visit Dusty Hicks at his machine shop, where we first met with him a couple of months earlier to get to know him and his work.

 Dusty is a hobbyist and machinist who enjoys building (and shooting) cannons and working on other projects around the shop.
 He was kind enough to take a few moments to share with us his top five tips for those who are looking to get into machining and we are glad to show them with you here.